English | Español

-Here are a few typical stories describing how parents have advocated for their kids with family members or prepared their children to take charge of the problem themselves.
+Here are a few real-life success stories, showing how adults have used Kidpower advocacy skills to help their kids with their relationships with family members, and prepared their children to take charge of the problem themselves.
 A few details have been changed to protect privacy, but the stories are true.

 “My grandmother smokes, and I just couldn’t let her do this near our baby.
 Even though her feelings were hurt, I said that we would need to visit in a room that was not smelling of smoke.
 It was inconvenient, but I found a place nearby where we could get together, and where she could smoke in another room if she needed to.”